 Marriage counselors will tell you how to keep your marriage together It you want to know what destroys a marriage, the experts you want to consult do not necessarily have psychology degrees.
 Rather, they went to law school.
-Divorce lawyers see relationships at the bitter end.
+Your Los Angeles divorce lawyers see relationships at the bitter end.
 They see couples at their worst.
 So it makes sense to me that they must have a clear sense of what not to do if you want to keep your relationship happy.
-I asked family lawyer Lisa Helfend Meyer, who happens to also be a happily
+I asked family lawyer in Los Angeles Lisa Helfend Meyer, who happens to also be a happily

 Photo credit: By Kjunka-11 (Own work),via Wikimedia Commons